 Due to the vast number of showrooms and conservation work being undertaken, please note not all rooms may be open every day.
 Occasionally, the house may also close for filming.
 If you have any questions, please call the property on 020 8232 5050 for more information.

 Access to the principal floor is by staircase, with 23 shallow steps and a handrail.
-We have an audio guide available for those unable to reach the principal floor.
 The ground floor, known as the basement, is accessible via a wooden ramp to the corridor, however many rooms within the basement have a couple of steps down into them.
 Please see our 'Facilities and Access' section on our homepage for more information, or call us on 020 8232 5050.